notfazeaholic/commands/README.md

 ## **Trades**

-`/trade playername` - Sends trade request to a playe
+`/trade playername` - Sends trade request to a player